Thanduriel/func-renderer/README.md

 Examples on how to combine and render them are located in scene.cpp.
 To display a specific scene change the type in main.cpp.

-If you want to display 1D functions make sure to #define MODE2D in config.hpp otherwise remove it.
+If you want to display 1D functions make sure to #define MODE2D in config.hpp, otherwise remove it.

 # further read